ahrampy/tower-time/README.md

 #### High Scores

 A FireBase realtime storage database for an ulta-lightweight backend, to save the score and 3-character name of every player who chooses to add it at the end of the game, and show the all-time high scores.

+#### Thank You!

+To: openmusic.gallery for the soundtrack
+To: Kemono on